TULiberalArts/German/pages/undergradaute.md

 German-American Chamber of Commerce: Several students have participated in paid summer internships in Germany through the German-American Chamber of Commerce, examples include Marta Sydoyak (2013) and Christopher Fry (2014).

 ## Congress Bundestag Internships and Scholarships

-### Awards/Scholarships
-German Professor’s Prize: This annual award is given by the Department of French, German, Italian, Slavic to the most outstanding members of the graduating class in recognition of excellence in German studies.
+**German Professor’s Prize:** This annual award is given by the Department of French, German, Italian, Slavic to the most outstanding members of the graduating class in recognition of excellence in German studies.

 Past Recipients:
 - 2014 - Shelby Greenwood